WeiChienHsu/Java_Practice/138_Copy_List_with_Random_Pointer_HashMap/README.md

 O  ->  O  ->  O  ->  O ->
 ```

+## My two padd Record way (Deep Copy)
+- Copy all nodes into the Map <old, Copied> (Which we needed to new a node into Heap)
+- Find copied in the Map and connect both "next" and "random" together
+- Used a dummy node to record the result
+- Return the dummy Node

 ### One Pass to Record both Node and Random copy
 - Add in: Check if Node is already in the Map <Original Node, Copy Node>
 - 1. Add (cur, curCopy) -> Check if it's already copied